-ExxonMobil Corp. took a sharp strategic turn toward renewable energy research last week, announcing an alliance with Synthetic Genomics Inc. (SGI) to research and develop next-generation biofuels from photosynthetic algae.
+ExxonMobil Corp. took a sharp strategic turn toward renewable energy research on Tuesday, announcing an alliance with Synthetic Genomics Inc. (SGI) to research and develop next-generation biofuels from photosynthetic algae.

 The Irving, TX-based supermajor plans to spend more than $600 million on the algae project over the next five to six years, which would make the project the largest of its kind in the world.
 ExxonMobil's initial internal costs are estimated at around $300 million, and SGI, which is privately held, could receive up to $300 million more.